-Without controls, full floatation of the insulation should be expected, as water level in the insulation will be the same as that at the control.
+Without controls, full floatation of the insulation should be expected as water levels in the insulation will be the same as that at the control.
 In all cases sufficient loading must be applied to any inverted blue roof, such that that uplift of the system due to floation cannot occur.

 This floatation risk may require the designer to consider the depth of insulation that can be used, as every 100mm of insulation thickness will typically require a ballast weight of around 1.0 kN.m-2, which will be in addition to the water loading.
 Thus, an inverted roof with 200mm of insulation and 100mm water storage will have a total loading of nearly 3.0 kN.m-2.
+It should be noted that this will also act as a the horizontal loading on all parapets and upstand walls, which must be checked to ensure they can resist the pressure of the water build up against them.